 Purpose.
-Annual incentive compensation is an "at risk" performance-based cash bonus that is designed to motivate our named executive officers to achieve pre-established corporate financial and individual performance objectives that are consistent with the Company's strategic plan.
-Bonuses under the plan are payable if, and only to the extent that, these pre-established objectives are achieved.
-The Compensation Committee retains the discretion to increase or decrease payouts under the bonus plan in connection with its review of the Company's and the executive's performance during the year.
-The Compensation Committee did not exercise this discretion with respect to fiscal 2013 bonuses payable to the named executive officers.
+Annual incentive compensation is an "at risk" performance-based cash award that is designed to motivate our named executive officers to achieve pre-established corporate financial and individual performance objectives that are consistent with the Company's strategic plan.
+Awards under the plan are payable if, and only to the extent that, these pre-established objectives are achieved.
+The Compensation Committee retains the discretion to increase or decrease payouts under the annual cash incentive plan in connection with its review of the Company's and the executive's performance during the year.
+The Compensation Committee did not exercise this discretion with respect to fiscal 2016 cash incentive awards payable to the named executive officers.
 Compensation paid under the plan has varied significantly from year to year.
-For example, over the last five years, the bonus of our Chairman and CEO has ranged from 0 to 205% of his base salary.

-The annual incentive bonus plan is also designed to attract and retain key employees by providing our named executive officers with a significant opportunity to earn additional annual cash compensation.
-As noted below, the target opportunities of our named executive officers range from 60% to 100% of base salary, with a maximum opportunity of between 100% and 200% of the base salary.
-The Committee did not set a maximum bonus opportunity for Mr. Casusol for fiscal 2013.
+For example, over the last several years, the annual cash incentive award of our Chairman and CEO has ranged from 31.5% to 205% of his base salary.
+The annual incentive award plan is also designed to attract and retain key employees by providing our named executive officers with a significant opportunity to earn additional annual cash compensation.
+As noted below, the target opportunities of our named executive officers range from 60% to 115% of base salary, with a maximum opportunity of between 128% and 149% of the base salary.
 The Committee strives to set the annual incentive plan target opportunity at the median of the peer group with potential for upper quartile pay based on superior performance of the Company and the individual.

-Fiscal 2013 Target Bonus Opportunities.
-At the beginning of each fiscal year, the Committee establishes the performance goals and target and maximum cash bonus awards for each named executive officer.
-Each target and maximum cash bonus award is set as a percentage of each named executive officer's base salary.
-The amount of the cash bonus ultimately awarded depends on the achievement of performance goals.
-The "Grants of Plan-Based Awards for Fiscal 2013" table below shows the range of possible payments to each of our named executive officers under the annual incentive bonus plan in fiscal 2013.
+Fiscal 2016 Target Annual Cash Incentive Award Opportunities.
+At the beginning of each fiscal year, the Committee establishes the performance goals and target and maximum cash incentive award is set as a percentage of each named executive officer.
+Each target and maximum cash incentive award is set as a percentage of each named executive officer's base salary.
+The amount of the cash incentive ultimately awarded depends on the achievement of performance goals.
+The "Grants of Plan-Based Awards for Fiscal 2016" table below shows the range of possible payments to each of our named executive officers under the annual incentive award plan in fiscal 2016.

-For fiscal 2013, the annual incentive cash award target and maximum bonus of our named executive officers were:
+For fiscal 2016, the annual incentive cash award target and maximum award of our named executive officers were: